cartxu/cartxu/README.md

 <img width="auto" src="https://github.com/cartxu/cartxu/raw/main/carmennavarro.jpg">

 *My name is **Carmen Navarro** and I am living in Madrid, Spain.
 I am 33 years old and I have been working in hospitality until 2020, when I had the opportunity to start training myself as a **web developer**, something I have always wanted to do.
 Since then I have been taking several courses to learn and master some of the most used and demanded web technologies, as HTML, CSS, Javascript or Python.
-Currently, one of the things I love the most is the design of user interfaces and SPAs, but if I know something for sure, is that in this 'world wide web', which is constantly evolving and changing, I will never stop learning and 'loving' new things, and that's what made me fell for it!*
+Currently, I am working for a startup creating web apps with Python and Django, Javascript and Node.js and creating designs with HTML, CSS and sometimes Divi or Elementor in Wordpress too.
+Everyday I try to learn something new!*